-50 Free Things to do with Kids this Summer in Connecticut
+50 Free Things to Do in Connecticut This Summer with Kids

 Lack of fun-money doesn't have to keep families stuck inside and bored during the best season of the year: summer!
-Even if you are tight on funds, or saving them for a special project or destination, there are plenty of great places to go and things to do right here in Connecticut.
-Mommy Poppins has assembled a blockbuster list of free ideas for you and your family to have a fun while bonding and making memories during summer vacation.
+For those on a budget, there are plenty of great places to visit right here in our state.
+This blockbuster list of free things to do in Connecticut has plenty of ideas for having fun while bonding and making memories during summer vacation.

 3. Experience nature at the Northwest Park and Nature Preserve in Windsor.
 Enjoy hiking trails, a nature center, a butterfly garden, an organic garden, and animals that live on site.

 4. Check out the USS Nautilus Submarine Force Museum in Groton.
 Tour a submarine and learn about the amazing history behind the use of submarines in the military.
 This is the only submarine museum operated by the U.S. Navy.
 Admission, and parking is free, too.